 As you lift early veg, such as potatoes, make the most of the free space it creates by sowing and planting more crops.
-You can either sow direct in the soil or in modular trays of Best Buy compost for sowing seeds for planting once the plants are big enough.
-Carrots are best sown direct, though – these should go in as soon as possible.
+You can either sow direct in the soil or in modular trays of for planting once the plants are big enough.
+Carrots are best sown direct, though - these should go in as soon as possible.

 Good plants to sow include:

 It will not only look tidy, but you'll also avoid the grass growing long and tufty, which many mowers struggle to cut.

 Try to avoid cutting on a day if it's wet or first thing in the morning when there could be dew as many mowers find wet grass harder to cut and sometimes drop clumps of clippings as they cut.

 Go round with a grass trimmer after you cut to trim any patches that the mower missed, such as a washing-line pole or the base of a fence.